maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

 4. In your CSS file set the header height.
 The Image/Canvas Size... tool will also give you an accurate measurement of the images height, which in turn is your headers height.

-5. Start sampling header font colors and organizing the results in your _define.sass file.
-The names he used to define these colors can be very specific, but as you move along you'll begin to notice groupings and can grep and rename things as you work.

-6. Now that you have all the pieces, you can start implementing them.
+5. Now that you have all the pieces, you can start implementing them.

     My logo code looks something like this: